HKUDS/Awesome-SSLRec-Papers/README.md

 ## News
 🤗 We're actively working on this project, and your interest is greatly appreciated!
 To keep up with the latest developments, please consider hit the **STAR** and **WATCH** for updates.
-* Our survey paper: [A Comprehensive Survey of Self-Supervised Learning for Recommendation]() is now public.
+* Our survey paper: [A Comprehensive Survey of Self-Supervised Learning for Recommendation]() is coming.

 ## Overview
 This repository serves as a collection of recent advancements in employing self-supervised learning (SSL) across **nine** diverse recommendation scenarios, such as Collaborative Filtering, Sequential Recommendation, and more.
 We categorize and summarize the approaches based on three primary self-supervised frameworks: *1) Contrastive Learning*, *2) Generative Learning*, and *3) Adversarial Learning*.